David-Seis/Presentations/Sessions/Building a Bulletproof SQL Server Development Environment/2025-05-03 - SQLSATJAX/Outline.md

 ### Takeaway 1: Setting Up Your SQL Server Development Environment (15 minutes)
 - **Introduction to SQL Server Development Tools**
   - Overview of essential tools with a focus on Visual Studio Code.
+    - SSMS is a required
+    - PowerShell ISE
   - Benefits of using Visual Studio Code for SQL scripting and PowerShell development.
+    - Extension integrations (Azure data studio features are built in to the extension, powershell extension, docker extension and more.)
+    - GIt Integration
   - Installation and setup of Visual Studio Code.
 - **Demo: Setting Up Visual Studio Code**
   - Live demonstration of downloading and installing Visual Studio Code.